The first-shift briefing

 Step-by-step what-to-do-if plans, emergency contacts one tap from a call, and a printable emergency packet for the sitter's fridge or the ER.

-One record of the whole person that becomes whatever the moment needs: an emergency packet for the ER, intake forms for a new doctor, a prep summary for the next visit.
+One record of the whole person that becomes whatever the moment needs: an emergency packet for the ER, a clear summary for a new doctor, a prep report for the next visit.

 I built Briggzy because my family lives this every day.
 It's the tool I needed, so I made it.
 Now I want it to work for your family too.